xorgy/mediafire-fuse/README.md

 While the fuse filesystem is not mounted, it is always safe to remove your local cache as it will be retrieved again from the remote.

+TODO
+====

+For missing features that could be implemented in the future, have a look at the file `TODO`.